-This tutorial is to guide you on how to troubleshoot an unstable Ethernet connection in Max OSX.
+This tutorial is to guide you on how to troubleshoot an unstable or slower Ethernet connection in macOS.

-If you are experiencing unstable Ethernet connection in Mac OSX, please try the following:
+If you are experiencing unstable Ethernet connection in macOS, please try the following:

 A. Your Mac: